Jiaaa1014/configurations/SassIntroduction.md

   loader: 'style-loader!css-loader!sass-loader'
 }
 ```
-It works fine if without `sass-loader` previously installed that you follow someone's way to do so.
+It works fine without `sass-loader` previously installed that you follow someone's way to do so.

 # References